Lessons unlearned: Four years before the CDC fumbled coronavirus testing, the agency made some of the same mistakes with Zika

 Both Zika and the coronavirus originated overseas and became American health emergencies that have challenged the CDC’s ability to carry out its fundamental mission to rapidly identify and contain newly arrived pathogens.

-In both emergencies, the CDC pressured the public health labs to shelve the effective tests and to use less reliable test kits manufactured by the agency that sought to detect multiple pathogens.
+In both emergencies, the CDC pressured the public health labs to shelve the effective tests and to use less reliable kits manufactured by the agency that sought to detect multiple pathogens.
 The agency stood behind the troubled test kits despite internal data indicating they were flawed.
 Ultimately, the CDC notified the public lab officials that they could switch to more effective tests.

 With Zika, the CDC took nearly a year to change course.
 With the coronavirus, the agency took more than a month, delaying a nationwide rollout of effective testing as the malady it causes, covid-19, erupted into the nation’s most deadly infectious disease in a century.
-Clinicians and public health officials believe the delay caused additional deaths, although the total number is uncertain.
+Clinicians and public health officials say the delay caused additional deaths, although the total number is uncertain.

 The component of the CDC’s coronavirus test kits that was designed to detect strains other than SARS-CoV-2 became contaminated during manufacturing at the agency in January, causing false-positive results at 24 of 26 labs that first tried out the kits, The Washington Post revealed in April.
 The CDC waited until Feb.
-28 before dropping the problematic “pan-coronavirus’’ segment from the kit — while the public labs were blocked from using an effective test made available in mid-January by the World Health Organization.
+28 before dropping the problematic “pan-coronavirus’’ segment from the kit — while the public labs were precluded from using other options, such as an effective test made available in mid-January by the World Health Organization.

 The parallels in how the CDC responded to the two health crises emerge from a Washington Post examination of federal investigative and regulatory records, congressional testimony, CDC emails and documents, and interviews with scientists and other technical experts.

-Note: This story has been updated to include comment from HHS.